 Your first reaction may be shock, followed by fear.
 This coworker is normally pleasant, if a little subdued.
 Today’s behavior marks the first time you’ve ever seen him express such a strong emotion, which makes him seem like an entirely different person.
 In a sense, he is a different person: he’s having a crisis, which is altering his brain chemistry and what you’ve come to think of as his personality.

 Unfortunately, you don’t have much time to ponder what this all means.
 Other coworkers are visibly disturbed by his behavior, and it’s impossible to get any work done.
-As an HR professional, you need to take steps to handle the situation compassionately and professionally.
-What should you do?
+As an HR leader, you need to take steps to handle the situation compassionately and professionally.

 What is a mental health crisis?